mbezjak/vhdllab/README.md

 be started by navigation to https://localhost:8080/vhdllab/launch.jnlp.

 Note that while developing VHDLLab, there is no need to do steps 5 and 6.
 They can take a long time.
-Instead `fast-deploy-jetty.sh` (or `.bat` in Microsoft Windows) can be used.
-The script will deploy server applcation in development mode much faster.
-Client application can be run or debugged directly from Eclipse by executing `vhdllab-client/src/main/java/hr/fer/zemris/vhdllab/platform/Main.java`.
+Instead you can run the server in embedded jetty server with `./gradle appRunWar`.
+Client application can then be run or debugged directly from Eclipse by executing `vhdllab-client/src/main/java/hr/fer/zemris/vhdllab/platform/Main.java`.

 ## Technical Description